 $ Scout2 --help

-For further details, checkout our GitHub pages at https://nccgroup.github.io/Scout2.
+For further details, checkout our Wiki pages at https://github.com/nccgroup/Scout2/wiki.

 GPLv2: See LICENSE.